L'Endehors

 l'Endehors and l'en dehors (/fr/, The Outside/r) is the title of two distinct French anarchist periodicals.

 The first was published by Zo d'Axa between 1891 and 1893.
 It was a prominent publication during the Ère des attentats (1892–1894).
 The journal brought together a significant number of figures from the anarchist and artistic circles of the time, particularly from individualist anarchism, though not exclusively.
 Alongside Le Père Peinard and Le Révolté, it was one of the three major publications of the golden age of anarchist press in France.
-Zo d'Axa’s l'Endehors distinguished itself from its competitors by adopting a middle ground between them and placing a strong emphasis on literary and aesthetic subjects.
+Zo d'Axa's l'Endehors distinguished itself from its competitors by adopting a middle ground between them and placing a strong emphasis on literary and aesthetic subjects.

 The second was published by E. Armand between 1922 and 1939 and also followed an individualist anarchist line.
 This second periodical was particularly interested in issues concerning interpersonal relationships and sexual freedom.
 Errico Malatesta was the only militant to publish in both journals.

 l'Endehors (1891-1893)

 The fear by Charles Malato in L'Endehors (26 March 1892), at the beginning of the Ère des attentats.

 The first journal l'Endehors was founded by Zo d’Axa, an anarchist writer, on 5 May 1891.
-It's members were closely linked with the ones who had published in La Révolution cosmopolite a few years earlier.
+Its members were closely linked with the ones who had published in La Révolution cosmopolite a few years earlier.
 Its exact title was l’Endehors, with a lowercase l and written as one word, as confirmed by the epigraph printed at the beginning of each issue:The one whom nothing enrolls and whom an impulsive nature alone guides — that passionate and complex being, that outlaw, that outsider to schools, that solitary seeker of the beyond — is he not captured in this word: 'l’Endehors (ie 'the Outside' or 'the Outsider')?At the beginning of the Ère des attentats, the periodical was one of the most influential anarchist newspapers in France.
 It took a more radical line than Jean Grave and Peter Kropotkin’s Le Révolté—supporting the strategy of propaganda by the deed more fully than that rival.
 It responded to the first attacks with irony and mockery, for example in Charles Malato’s article The fear whereas Le Révolté remained rather reserved, and Le Père Peinard, the other major anarchist paper of the period in France, nearly entirely written by Émile Pouget, was in turn fully supportive of those methods.
 L’Endehors thus occupied a middle ground between La Révolte and Le Père Peinard.
-These more radical perspectives boosted the paper’s sales, and, like Le Père Peinard, it became more widely read than Le Révolté, which was overtaken by its political moderation and read less by the base of anarchist militants.
+These more radical perspectives boosted the paper's sales, and, like Le Père Peinard, it became more widely read than Le Révolté, which was overtaken by its political moderation and read less by the base of anarchist militants.
 Richard Sonn described L’Endehors as the literary wing of the French anarchist press of the period, while Le Père Peinard belonged rather to the social wing and Le Révolté to the theoretical wing.